Frequently Asked Questions

-MEMBERS of the Cincinnati 2030 District are property owners and managers, developers, and commercial tenants who commit to assisting the District achieve its reduction goals through the implementation of sustainable, emissions- reducing solutions in their buildings.
+MEMBERS of the Cincinnati 2030 District are property owners and managers, developers, and commercial tenants who commit to assisting the District to achieve its reduction goals through the implementation of sustainable, emissions-reducing solutions in their buildings.
 Membership in the Cincinnati 2030 District is free.

-COMMUNITY PARTNERS are non-profits, government entities or other organizations who commit to assisting members of the District achieve its energy, water, transportation and occupant health goals.
+COMMUNITY PARTNERS are non-profits, government entities, or other organizations that commit to assisting members of the District to achieve its energy, water, transportation, and occupant health goals.
 There is no fee associated with being a community partner of the Cincinnati 2030 District.

-PROFESSIONAL PARTNERS are contractors and companies that provide services to members that assist of the District in achieving its energy, water, transportation and occupant health goals.
+PROFESSIONAL PARTNERS are contractors and companies that provide services to members that assist the District in achieving its energy, water, transportation, and occupant health goals.

 What is the District boundary?

 The current District boundary is centered in the Central Business District in downtown Cincinnati.
 The boundary extends west to east from Interstate 75 to Interstate 471 and north to south from Central Parkway to the riverfront.
 Perspective future phases will likely extend the District into Over-the-Rhine, Uptown, and Northern Kentucky.
 The Cincinnati 2030 District encourages prospective members and partners from throughout the Greater Cincinnati region to join the Cincinnati 2030 District.

 Download a copy of the Cincinnati 2030 District FAQ document here: